SHI-Labs/VCoder/docs/Data.md

 <img src="../images/VCoder-COST.svg" width="80%" class="center"/>
 </p>

 We use our COCO Segmentation Text (**[COST](https://huggingface.co/datasets/shi-labs/COST)**) dataset to improve VCoder's performance at predicting objects, their counts and depth order in a given image.
 It also contains segmentation maps (obtained from [OneFormer](https://github.com/SHI-Labs/OneFormer)) and depth maps (obtained from [DINOv2 DPT](https://github.com/facebookresearch/dinov2)) corresponding to all images.
-For more informtation, please see [COST.md](COST.md).
+For more information, please see [COST.md](COST.md).

 - Download and unzip COCO images: